ccfd/courses/info3_lab_2-3_en.md

 Write a script that:

-- Reduces all `.jpg` files contained in the same directory as the script.
+- Resizes all `.jpg` files contained in the current directory.
-- Reduces all `.jpg` files contained in the same directory as the script and places them in another directory.
+- Resizes all `.jpg` files contained in the current directory and places them in another directory.
 - It will convert all `.jpg` files to `.gif`, adding the extension ( `file.jpg` -> `file.jpg.gif`).
 - It will convert all `.jpg` files to `.gif`, changing the extension ( `file.jpg` -> `file.gif`).
-- He will put text on each photo, using the argument
+- It will put text on each photo, using the argument
 ```{.bash}
 -pointsize size -draw "text x, y 'Text'"
 ```
 - It will put a frame on each photo (argument `-border 20x20`{.bash}) with the current date (command `date`{.bash}).
 - The date of creation of this image will be marked on each photo (it can be extracted using the command `stat -c% y file`{.bash}).
-- Reduces all images in the "drop" directory and joins them into animation with the command `convert *.jpg animation.gif`{.bash}.
+- Resizes all images in the "drop" directory and joins them into animation with the command `convert *.jpg animation.gif`{.bash}.

 ## Automation

 Try to write scripts that perform the following tasks:

-- Adds a frame to the image and writes the selected `EXIF` information to it (only photos in the `japan` directory have EXIF information).
+- Adds a frame to the image and writes a selected `EXIF` information to it (only photos in the `japan` directory have EXIF information).
 This information can be extracted using the `identify -format"%[EXIF:*]" file.jpg`{.bash} command.
-This can be, for example, the model of the camera taken.
+This can be, for example, the model of the camera.
 - Writes numbers from 0 to 10 to the screen using a loop.
 - Prints a number from 0 to the number given as the script argument to the screen.
 - Combines all images in a given catalog, reduced to 10 by 10 pixels, into one large `JPG` image.